Authentication Guide

 DELETE /v3/clientId/:id.

-Machine tokens do not require x-api-key or x-client-id headers—verifyToken resolves the company directly.
+Machine tokens do not require x-api-key or x-client-id headers—the access token already identifies the company.

 Dashboard Token Flow